nuk/GildedRose-Kata/README.md

     concert

 Quite simple right?
-Does it match what you it meant?
+Does it match what you figured out in the first part?
 Hope you're not disapointed by now.

 After this quick explanation (hope took you less than 5 minutes) it's time to assing your task.
 Here is the head manager again:

 *We have recently signed a supplier of conjured items.
-This requires an update to our system:*
+This requires an update to our system as follows:*

   - "Conjured" items degrade in `quality` twice as fast as normal items